Mr Shahid Khan

-In 2014, he was appointed as a Consultant Urological Surgeon at Surrey & Sussex Hospital NHS trust sub-specializing in urinary tract stone disease.
-He is also the clinical stone lead and has been responsible for establishing the lithotripsy service at Crawley Hospital.
+In 2014, I was appointed as a Consultant Urological Surgeon at Surrey and Sussex Hospital NHS trust, sub-specialising in urinary tract stone disease.
+I am also the clinical stone lead and have been responsible for establishing the lithotripsy service at Crawley Hospital.
 My expertise includes percutaneous renal surgery, extra-corporeal lithotripsy and ureterorenoscopy.
 Furthermore, I have also developed the Template Prostate Biopsy Service and more than 150 patients have undergone this procedure at Surrey and Sussex NHS Trust.

 Apart from being the audit lead of the unit, I have wide academic interests with various publications on the management of lower urinary tract symptoms, erectile dysfunction, bladder/prostate cancer diagnostics and percutaneous management of renal stone disease.
 My other clinical interests include minimally invasive treatments for prostatic disease, endoscopic management of superficial bladder cancers, urological laser surgery and erectile dysfunction.

 Some of the principal treatments carried out by Mr Shahid Khan at Spire include:

 I am married and a proud father to two children.
 I enjoy reading, mainly history, and I'm an avid cricket fan.